-2.12 Wake-on-LAN Connector (3-pin WOL)
+2.11 Wake-on-LAN Connector (3-pin WOL)

 This connector connects to LAN cards with a Wake-on-LAN output.
 The system can Power Up when a wake-up packet or signal is received from the LAN card.
+"Wake-Up by PCI" must be "Enabled" in "Power Management Setup" in BIOS.